What is Lovers Lane Birth Center?

 What percentage of women are transported to the hospital in labor?

 About 10 percent of clients have to transfer to medical care during labor.
 We always accompany transfer clients to the hospital, coordinate continuity of care with the hospital staff and provide support.

 What percentage of Lovers Lane Birth Center clients have cesarean sections?

 The fees are about one third of typical physician and hospital charges and are covered by most insurers.

-Email or call us at 214-366-3579 to set up a tour to see the birth center and meet Dinah!
+Call 214-366-3579 or email us to set up a tour to see the birth center and meet Dinah!